Action Research Data Collection Methods

 1. Observation: Witnessing Change in Action

 Observation involves systematically watching and documenting events, behaviors, and interactions within the research setting.
-It can be structured (using pre-defined observation schedules or checklists) or unstructured (recording observations freely).
-Structured observation ensures consistency and allows for easier comparison across data points, while unstructured observation provides richer, more nuanced data.
+Because of that, it can be structured (using pre-defined observation schedules or checklists) or unstructured (recording observations freely).
+Structured observation ensures consistency and allows for easier comparison across data points, while unstructured observation provides richer, more nuanced data But it adds up..

 • Strengths: Provides direct evidence of behaviors and interactions; allows for the capture of unexpected events; can be used in various settings.